This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Do seeds resulting from mutagenesis or cisgenesis fall within the Standard’s prohibition of genetic engineering?
 (255)

-Mutagenesis and cisgenesis by way of genetic engineering are prohibited by the Standard (3.31).
+Mutagenesis and cisgenesis by way of genetic engineering are prohibited by the Standard (Clause 3).
 The use of these techniques is limited to producing plant materials through traditional breeding techniques.

 Use of non-organic planting stock #

-When using non-organic planting stock (such as plant tissue/cuttings) due to the fact that the organic form it is not commercially available (as permitted under 32.310 Section 5.3), at what stage would the resulting plant or transplant considered to be organic and can be sold as such?
-(475) -17 February 2020
+When using non-organic planting stock (such as plant tissue/cuttings) due to the fact that the organic form it is not commercially available (as permitted under Clause 5.3), at what stage would the resulting plant or transplant be considered organic and can be sold as such?
+(475)

 Seed – Transitional fields #

-Can seed grown on transitional land qualify as organic seeds/tubers (5.3) if used on the same operation where it was produced?
+Can seed grown on transitional land qualify as organic seeds/tubers (Clause 5.3) if used on the same operation where it was produced?
 (113)

 Use of GE seeds before transition #

-Can prohibited substances, including GE seeds, be used by an operator in fields not yet in the 36-months transition period?
-(468) – 2 December 2019
+Can prohibited substances, including GE seeds, be used by an operator in fields not yet in the 36-month transition period?
+(468)

 Yes.
-Prohibited substances can be used prior to the start of the 36-month transition period providing the crop is not parallel production with organic crops on the operation.
-Take note that in the case of GE crops, calculation of the transition period begins after harvest and /or destruction of the crop per SIC Q&A 459a.
+Prohibited substances can be used prior to the start of the 36-month transition period, providing the crop is not parallel production with organic crops on the operation.
+Take note that in the case of GE crops, calculation of the transition period begins after crop termination per Clause 5.1.1.

 Seed – Treatments #